MY LATEST BOOK

 Angela Byrne.
 Geographies of the Romantic North: Science, Antiquarianism, and Travel, 1790–1830.
 Palgrave Macmillan, 2013.

-Purchase or read a preview here.
+Purchase in hardcover, softcover or ebook, or read a preview, here.

 A Scientific, Antiquarian and Picturesque Tour: John (Fiott) Lee in Ireland, England and Wales, 1806–1807, edited by Angela Byrne.